mshra/minigrep/README.md

-# minigrep
+# MiniGrep

-Minigrep is the tutorial for rust program.
+MiniGrep is the lite implementation of the unix command 'grep'.